JBEI/edd/jbei/README.md

                          testing)
       -s, -silent        skip user prompts to verify CSV content -study STUDY       the number of the EDD study to create the new lines in

+### Python API's

+Client-side Python libraries under for accessing ICE's and EDD's REST API's are currently under development, but are already in limited production use by EDD and by its command line tools.
+These libraries aren't yet mature, but may be helpful for other uses (e.g. in researchers' iPython notebooks).
+The present versions of these libraries are still in active development, and are likely to change (including breaking API changes) over time.

+See `api.py` modules for EDD and ICE under `jbei/rest/clients/`, as well as other supporting modules.

 ## Get the latest code